Collaborating with other agencies results in:

 If you're working with a larger supplier who has multiple contracts with government, you could talk to other contract managers and other agencies about sharing information or coordinating monitoring and reporting activities.

-Agencies participating in the Inter-Agency Accreditation project have adopted the Social Sector Accreditation standards and committed to reducing the duplication of accreditation activity.
+Agencies who are accredited by Ministry of Social Development (MSD) accreditation have adopted and are committed to reducing the duplication of accreditation activity.

 Social Services Accreditation